One in four Americans aged 65+ falls every year. Being common, however, doesn’t make falling a normal part of aging.

-During the #FPAD2019 Twitter Chat we hosted this week, dozens of health care providers and other aging services professionals demonstrated their enthusiasm for working with older adults on falls prevention.
-They agreed primary care physicians are often best positioned to get that process started because they see patients regularly.
+Primary care physicians are often best positioned to work with patients on falls prevention and get the process started because they see patients regularly.
 Your PCP knows your medical history, can recommend evidence-based programs designed to reduce fall risk, spot hidden injuries resulting from a fall, and evaluate side-effects of medications that may increase your risk of falling.

 Be proactive about addressing falls when you visit your doctor.
 Even if your appointment was made for something else, sharing information is always important.
 Tell your doctor if you’ve fallen recently, feel unsteady on your feet or are worried about falling.
 A good PCP wants to build trust and be accurate so you stay healthy.